Error pages

 Use an error page when:

-- users cannot continue to the next page
+- users cannot access the service

 When not to use